mrnohr/emulationstation-theme/README.md

 ## Installation

 To install, you'll need to ssh into your raspberry pi.
 Then `mkdir ~/.emulationstation/themes` (if it doesn't exist).
-After that you can just clone this repository there: `git clone https://github.com/mrnohr/es-theme-carbon-zen carbon-zen`.
+After that you can just clone this repository there: `git clone https://github.com/mrnohr/es-theme-cool-blue cool-blue`.
 Once the theme is downloaded/cloned.
-You can use the EmulationStation UI/menus to change to "carbon-zen".
+You can use the EmulationStation UI/menus to change to "cool-blue".